infusionsoft/mickael-test-2024.11/sdks/core/javascript/docs/PreReleaseApi.md

 let userId = "userId_example"; // String | user_id
 let opts = {
   'updateMask': ["null"], // [String] | An optional list of properties to be updated.
 If set, only the provided properties will be updated and others will be skipped.
-  'user': new KeapCoreServiceCoreSdk.PatchUserRequestV2() // PatchUserRequestV2 | user
+  'patchUserRequestV2': new KeapCoreServiceCoreSdk.PatchUserRequestV2() // PatchUserRequestV2 | user
 };
 apiInstance.patchUserUsingPATCH(userId, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);